Bánk Bár-Kalán: Career

 Following the assassination of Queen Gertrude in September 1213 (see below), Bánk disappears from the sources for four years.
 He was replaced as Palatine already in that year, but he was able to retain the office of ispán of Pozsony County for a brief time.
 Bánk regained influence, when Andrew II led the Fifth Crusade to the Holy Land.
 He was installed Ban of Slavonia in 1217.
 It is possible he held the dignity in 1218 too, according to a non-authentic royal charter.
 Andrew II styled Bánk as "Our faithful baron" (fidelis baro noster) in 1218.
 Bánk served as Judge royal from 1221 to the first half of 1222.
 Beside that, he was also ispán of Fejér County (1221–1222), and ispán of Bodrog County (1222).
 Together with his deputy Benedict, Bánk presided over local judicial summits for the royal servants of Újvár, Szabolcs and Borsod counties in Northeast Hungary at the turn of 1221 and 1222, as notes of the Regestrum Varadinense shows, which can be consider as precursors of the later regular palatinal assemblies (generalis congregatio), according to historians Ilona Bolla, István Tringli and Attila Zsoldos.
 Bánk lost his positions, when Andrew's opponents, a group of former pro-Emeric lords took power over the royal council.
 He functioned as ispán of Újvár County for the third time in the second half of 1222, after Andrew II regained control over the kingdom.

-Over the decades, Bánk has received numerous land donations for his faithful services.
+Over the decades, Bánk received numerous land donations for his faithful services.
 Through this, he acquired Zsurk in Szabolcs County in 1212.
 He bought two villages named Lónya in Bereg County.
 He also possessed landholdings in Csoma and Gortva in Gömör County (present-day Čamovce and Gortva in Slovakia, respectively) and Újfalu and Jernye in Sáros County (present-day Chminianska Nová Ves and Jarovnice in Slovakia, respectively).